top of page

 Long before New Orleans became the playground of second lines, daiquiris, and dramatic murder mystery parties, it was home to one of America’s most terrifying true crime sagas: The Axeman of New Orleans.

-Between 1918 and 1919, a still-unknown figure stalked the Crescent City under cover of darkness, breaking into homes, hacking innocent people to death with an axe—and then vanishing without a trace.
-His crimes sent a wave of terror through the city, not just for their brutality, but for their weird, theatrical flair.
+Between 1918 and 1919, a still-unknown figure stalked the Crescent City under cover of darkness, breaking into homes, attacking innocent people with an axe in their beds—and then vanishing without a trace.
+His crimes sent a wave of terror through the city, not just for their brutality, but for the bizarre improvised nature of the murders.

 🎷 The Killer with a Taste for Jazz